dotnsf/nodejsAmazonShop/README.md

     - You can specify output file name.

+    - If not, crawl.js will use items.json.txt.

 - Load new sample file.

 `$ node bulkload [items.json.txt]`

+    - You can specify input file name.

+    - If not, bulkload.js will use items.json.txt.

 ## (Option)How to get Amazon Associate ID(tag)